Birth of a Child

 - Two-parent consent for passport issuance: All applicants under the age of 16 must meet the requirements listed in the Law on Passport Applications for Minors.
 In most instances, this means that both parents must sign the child's passport application.
 Both parents, even if one is not an American, can come to the Embassy and sign together, in-person, or...
 One parent may sign in-person and the other parent may give his/her consent through a written affidavit.
 The affidavit must be notarized.

-- One photo: The photo must be 2" X 2" (5 cm X 5 cm) with a white background.
+- One photo: The photo must be 2 x 2 inches (5 cm X 5 cm) with a white background.
 Please make sure your child's eyes are open in the photo.
 One way to do this is to drape a white sheet over one (sitting) parent, who holds the baby's head and neck upright under the sheet.
 A second way is to place the child on a white blanket on the floor and take the photo while standing over him/her.
 You can also go to a professional photographer if you prefer but just be careful with the size of the photo -- "passport photos" you get at a local shop are likely too small as they are intended for Slovene documents.
 Unacceptable photos are the number one cause for delays in processing Reports of Birth.

 Step 2: Now that you have all the documents together, it’s time to set an appointment

 Use our online calendar to make an appointment.
 Your child, even a newborn, must appear in person at our office.
 There are no exceptions possible for this requirement, sorry.
+Once you have made the appointment for your child, please email the consular section and provide the parents’ names, the child’s name, and the date of the appointment.

 Step 3: Receiving the Documents

 Once the passport and Consular Report of Birth have been printed in the States and forwarded to the Embassy, you will receive a notice by email.
-One parent can either come to the Embassy to pickup the documents in-person.
+One parent can either come to the Embassy to pick up the documents in-person.
 Or we can mail them to you.
 If you prefer the mailing option, please bring with you to the appointment an A4-sized padded envelope (podložena kuverta) with €1.50 in Slovene postage stamps affixed to it.
 For the location of the nearest Slovene post office, see the Pošta Slovenija.
 Please note that we only mail documents within Slovenia.
 If you are living in Italy, Croatia or Austria, you will either need to pick up the documents at the Embassy or use a friend’s address in Slovenia for the mail.

 You will also receive a Social Security card for the child at a later date in a separate mailing, directly from the Social Security Administration in Baltimore, Maryland.
 This may take three to six months to arrive.
+To submit the Social Security application, we will need to make a copy of your child’s passport once you have signed it.

 What do I do if I lose my Report of Birth?